mistic100/devlog/content/posts/2025-12-custom-zigbee-light-bulb/index.md

 A while ago a bought a generic Zigbee light bulb ([this one](https://www.zigbee2mqtt.io/devices/IC-CDZFB2AC004HA-MZN.html)) with the intention to use it in my bedroom as a cheap sunrise simulator.
 So far it works very well, and it had helped me wake up more easily.

 The only complain I have about this light (and as far as I know, every Zigbee light bulb on the market) is that the minimum brightness is not so minimal.
-It happens that I wake immediately as it lights up at minimum brightness and temperature.
+It happens that I wake immediately as it lights up at minimum brightness.
 So I decided to make my own!

 The goal is to use the Zigbee capability of some ESP32 chips to control an adressable LED strip.